Spaces of unbounded Fredholm operators: I. Homotopy equivalences: Introduction

 Our first main result is the following theorem.

 \begin{Thm} All the maps on Diagram \eqref{diag:K0} are homotopy equivalences.
 Consequently, all the spaces on the diagram are classifying spaces for the functor $K^0$. \end{Thm}

-\upskip In fact, we prove slightly stronger result in Section \ref{sec:proofA}, adding $\D_K(H)$ and $\D_F(H)$ to the picture.
-See Diagram \ref{diag:K0all} and Theorem A'.
+\upskip In fact, we prove slightly stronger result in Section \ref{sec:proofA}, adding $\D_K$ and $\D_F$ to the picture.
+See Diagram \ref{diag:K0all} and Theorem \ref{thm:K0}'.
 We do not include it in the Introduction in order to avoid three-dimensional diagrams here.

-\sub{Self-adjoint operators.} By a classical result of Atiyah and Singer \cite{ASi}, the space $\BF\sa(H)$ of bounded self-adjoint Fredholm operators has three connected components; two of them, $\BFp(H)$ and $\BFm(H)$, are contractible, while the third component $\BF^*(H)$ is a classifying space for the functor $K^1$.
-Here $\BFp(H)$, resp. $\BFm(H)$ are the subspaces of $\BF\sa(H)$ consisting of essentially positive, resp. essentially negative operators.
-Recall that a bounded self-adjoint operator is called essentially positive (resp. negative) if it is positive (resp. negative) on some invariant subspace of $H$ of finite codimension.
+\sub{Self-adjoint operators.} By a classical result of Atiyah and Singer \cite{ASi}, the space $\BF\sa$ of bounded self-adjoint Fredholm operators\footnote{ The superscript $\sa$ (resp. subscript $_F$) always stays for \q{self-adjoint} (resp. \q{Fredholm}).} has three connected components; two of them, $\BFp$ and $\BFm$, are contractible, while the third component $\BF\st$ is a classifying space for the functor $K^1$.
+Here $\BFp$ (resp. $\BFm$) is the subspace of $\BF\sa$ consisting of essentially positive (resp. essentially negative) operators.
+Recall that a bounded self-adjoint operator is called essentially positive (resp. essentially negative) if it is positive (resp. negative) on some invariant subspace of $H$ of finite codimension.

-The definition of essential positivity/negativity for regular self-adjoint operators is exactly the same\footnote{In the bounded case, there is an equivalent definition: a bounded operator is called essentially positive if its essential spectrum is contained in the positive ray $[0,+\infty)$.
+The definition of essential positivity/negativity for regular self-adjoint operators is exactly the same\footnote{ In the bounded case, there is an equivalent definition: a bounded operator is called essentially positive if its essential spectrum is contained in the positive ray $[0,+\infty)$.
 However, this definition is no longer meaningful for unbounded operators; for example, the essential spectrum of a regular self-adjoint operator with compact resolvent is always empty.}.
-Equivalently, $A\in\Rsa(H)$ is essentially positive (resp. negative) if its bounded transform $\f(A)$ is essentially positive (resp. negative).
-Let $\Rp_F(H)$, $\Rm_F(H)$, and $\Reg_F^*(H)$ denote the corresponding subsets of $\Rsa_F(H)$, that is, the inverse images of $\Bp_F(H)$, $\Bm_F(H)$, and $\B^*_F(H)$ under $\f$.
+Equivalently, a self-adjoint operator $A$ is essentially positive (resp. essentially negative) if its bounded transform $\f(A)$ has this property.
+Let $\Rp$ and $\Rm$ denote the corresponding subsets of $\Rsa$, and let $\Reg\st = \Rsa\setminus\br{\Rp\cup\Rm}$ denote the subset of operators that are neither essentially positive nor essentially negative.